kubevirt/hyperconverged-cluster-operator/docs/conditions.md

 watched by the HCO and the HCO will store conditions that reflect the [worst state](https://github.com/kubevirt/hyperconverged-cluster-operator/blob/master/docs/conditions.md#hco-conditions) of all component operator conditions.

+## Outlook Model
+There's a long running [discussion](https://github.com/kubernetes/kubernetes/issues/7856) in the Kubernetes community about the use of Phases, Conditions, and using controllers as state machines that hasn't been resolved.
+This design document follows the "outlook" approach described in this [comment](https://github.com/kubernetes/kubernetes/issues/7856#issuecomment-99667941), which we'll use until the Kubernetes community has a resolution we can adopt.

 ## Condition Struct
 We can use some of the CVO's [conditions](https://github.com/openshift/api/blob/b1bcdbc/config/v1/types_cluster_operator.go#L123-L134) to standardize across components.